 I had been taking what I considered a low dose of whole food vitamin C (about 150mg for acerola cherry, camu camu and rose hips) with a vitamin pack, thinking that this was a sufficient amount with my diet.
 When I started reading 1) how quickly vitamin C is depleted post-harvest making my whole foods vitamin C questionable 2) how vitamin C is depleted in high amounts by stress, pollution, and exercise, and that in most food it is basically depleted from storage, processing, and cooking – I started to second guess myself.

 It wasn’t until I started to experiment with 3-4 grams of vitamin C to see if I could eliminate new environmental allergies that I had never had, that I started seeing results.
 My cough and allergy symptoms disappeared.
 I felt relaxed with a strong balanced sense of well-being despite a very stressful time of family issues.
 My body felt stronger and more resilient with faster recovery times.
-My gums looked healthier, my eyes felt stronger and I was able to maintain all of these things with a 3-gram dose.
+My gums looked healthier, my eyes felt stronger and I was able to maintain all of these things with a 500mg-3,000mg dose depending on circumstances.
 I started to wonder if vitamin C was the most important vitamin I should be taking.

 How Were These Symptoms All Related to Vitamin C?